-- Explore a range of specialisms to help you find the right career path
+- Explore different specialisms and your own interests to find the right career path.

-- A very practical curriculum means you can build up your portfolio to boost your chances of finding your dream job
+- Build a portfolio of work to boost your chances of finding your dream job.

 More placements, more choices

 Bucks is a Placements Plus university.
 So, whatever degree you do, you can be sure there’ll be plenty of industry-relevant opportunities on offer, to help you get into your chosen field.